-- a.
-The Hearing Committee shall be composed of the following: - 1.
-Two faculty members appointed by the Chief Academic Officer and approved by the President. - 2.
-Two student members appointed by the appropriate student governing body and approved by the President. - 3.
-One member of the Student Services staff appointed by the Chief Student Services Officer and approved by the President. - 4.
-The Chief Student Services Officer, or designee, who serves as an ex officio nonvoting member of the Committee and who presents the case. - b.
-The Hearing Committee shall perform the following functions: - 1.
-Hear cases of alleged violations of the Code of Student Conduct. - 2.
-Insure that the student's procedural rights are met. - 3.
-Make decisions based only on evidence and information presented at the hearing. - 4.
+- 1. The Hearing Committee shall be composed of the following: - a.
+Two instructors appointed by the Chief Academic Officer and approved by the President or designee. - b.
+Two student members appointed by the appropriate student governing body and approved by the President or designee. - c.
+One member of the Student Services staff appointed by the Chief Student Services Officer and approved by the President or designee. - d.
+The Chief Student Services Officer or designee who serves as an ex officio non-voting member of the Committee and who presents the case. - 2.
+The Hearing Committee shall perform the following functions: - a.
+Hear cases of alleged violations of the Code of Student Conduct. - b.
+Ensure that the student's procedural rights are met. - c.
+Make decisions based only on evidence and information presented at the hearing. - d.
 Provide the student with a statement of the committee's decision including findings of fact and, if applicable, impose one or more of the following sanctions: - i.
 Academic Misconduct Sanctions - a.
-Refer to Student Code; IV.
-Disciplinary Procedures; B.Academic Misconduct; Section 2 - ii.
+Refer to Student Code; VIII.
+Disciplinary Procedures; - b.
+Academic Misconduct; Section 2 - ii.
 Student Misconduct Sanctions - a.
-Refer to Student Code; IV.
-Disciplinary Procedures; C. Student Misconduct; Section 1 - c.
-Hearing Committee Procedures - The Chief Student Services Officer, or designee, shall refer the matter to the Hearing Committee together with a report of the nature of the alleged misconduct, the name of the person(s) filing the complaint(s), the name of the student against whom the charge(s) has (have) been filed, and a summary of the findings from the preliminary investigation. - 2.
-At least seven (7) instructional days before the date set for the Hearing meeting, the Chief Student Services Officer, or designee, shall send an approved method of notification to the student's address of record.
+Refer to Student Code;VIII.
+Disciplinary Procedures; C. Student Misconduct; Section 1

+E. Hearing Committee Procedures

+- The Chief Student Services Officer or designee shall refer the matter to the Hearing Committee together with a report of the nature of the alleged misconduct, the name of the person(s) filing the complaint(s), the name of the student against whom the charge(s) has (have) been filed, and a summary of the findings from the preliminary investigation. - 2.
+At least seven (7) instructional days before the date set for the Hearing meeting, the Chief Student Services Officer or designee shall send an approved method of notification to the student's address of record.
 The notification must contain the following information: - a.
 A statement of the charge(s). - b.
-A brief description of the incident that led to the charge (s). - c.
+A brief description of the incident that led to the charge(s). - c.
 The name of the person(s) submitting the incident report. - d.
 The date, time, and place of the scheduled hearing. - e.
 A list of all witnesses who might be called to testify. - f.
 A statement of the student's procedural rights.
-These rights follow: - i. the right to consult counsel.
+These rights follow: - i.
+The right to consult counsel.
 This role of the person acting as counsel is solely to advise the student.
-Counsel may not address he Hearing Committee or participate in any of the questioning.
-The student has the responsibility for paying any of the counsel's fees and any other of the counsel's charges. - ii.
-The right to present witnesses on one's behalf.
+Counsel may not address the Hearing Committee or participate in any of the questioning.
+However, where a student faces disciplinary or honor code violations as a result of a criminal charge that is associated with the complaint, the student has a right to retain counsel to provide full legal representation in all proceedings including, but not limited to, allowing counsel to appear on behalf of the student, speak on behalf of the student, question witnesses, protect the statutory and constitutional rights of the student, and to otherwise fully participate in all proceedings on behalf of the student.
+The student has the responsibility for paying any of the counsel's fees and any other of the counsel's charges.